People want to lose weight, but they struggle to do so. That’s why weight loss is the number one New Year’s resolution.

 Looking at how insulin acts as a hormone in the body, we realize that if we control our insulin levels, we can control our rate of fat storage and fat loss.
 This is a function of the timing of eating as much as it is about the actual food we’re eating.

-In this series we'll discuss how to use this information to promote weight loss and maintain a healthy weight.
 To get started, I have my patients start keeping a food journal.
-Many people use apps to do this, but honestly, I feel that they're too complicated and time consuming.
+Many people use apps to do this, but honestly, I feel that they’re too complicated and time-consuming.
 Do not count calories–as we just discussed, not all calories are created equal, so counting them is of limited benefit.
 Just go into your notes on your phone and list what you ate for the day.
 Here is an example of a simple journal:

 - 7am: yogurt, granola, grande caramel macchiato